aragon/nest/FAQ.md

 ### I have an idea for Aragon but i don't want to build it myself.
 The Aragon community has created a [Aragon Wishlist](https://forum.aragon.org/t/agp-wishlist-and-blacklist/355) to help seed new ideas for the ecosystem.
 Please share your idea there.

+# About Nest DAO and Nest WG

+## Who are the members of Nest DAO?
+## Can I join Nest DAO as a member?
+## How are Nest DAO members paid for their activities?
+## Who decides on the Nest DAO strategy?
+## Can Nest DAO members be expelled?
+## What is the code of ethics for Nest DAO members?
+## Who are the Nest Leads?
+## What budget does Nest DAO have to invest in Nest projects?